The imperative: affirmative form

 dire Dis !
 Disons !
 Dites !

-2. Remove the subject: no tu / nous / vous.
+1. No subject: remove tu / nous / vous.

 1. There are only three persons: tu, nous, vous.

-Personne (Person)ParlerPartirAttendre (To wait)Répondre
+Personne (Person)ParlerPartirAttendre (Wait)Répondre

 TuParle !
 (Speak!)Pars !
 (Leave!)Attends !
 (Wait!)Réponds !
 (Reply!)